donnydazzler/group-voice-biometrics/index.md

 seleniumAddress: 'http://localhost:4444/wd/hub',
 ```

-A `grunt serve` from the project's root directory will start the app. `grunt build` and `grunt test` are also worth running here, just to make sure that everything is working fine.
+With MongoDB running, a `grunt serve` from the project's root directory will start the app. `grunt build` and `grunt test` are also worth running here, just to make sure that everything is working fine.

 The generator gives us some very useful dependencies out of the box; we'll grab a few more for this app: